Jacqui Stokes

 Over the years, my photography has gone through many phases.
 I’ve experimented with different styles and techniques, always seeking to expand my skills.
 Landscapes are a favourite of mine, especially using long exposures to capture the motion of waves or clouds.
 There’s a magic in turning movement into something soft and dreamlike.

 Close-up photography is another love of mine.
 There’s something special about zooming in to discover the curves and details that often go unnoticed.
-Whether it’s the veins of a leaf, the texture of a feather, or the play of light on a flower petal, these tiny moments reveal so much beauty.
+Whether it’s the veins of a leaf, the texture of a feather, or the play of light on a flower petal, these tiny moments are full of beauty.
+They reveal so much.

 I’ve attended workshops and studied the work of photographers I admire.
 While I enjoy learning from others, I always strive to infuse my unique perspective into each shot.